iHDeveloper/ReactGUI/README.md

 - [Test the plugin](#test-the-plugin)

 ## Goal
-Making the plugin development an easy point to start
+The goal of this starter kit is to help make spigot plugin easy in development and a simple point to start.

 ## Getting Started
 1. Clone the repository